AthulJomon/HotelManagement/README.md

 8. Open a new tab and type 'localhost/hotel' in the url of your browser.
 10. Hurray!
 That's it!

-### SOFTWARES USED
-  - XAMPP was installed on the windows 8 machine and APACHE2 Server and MySQL were initialized.
-And, files were built inside C:\xampp\htdocs\hospital
-  - Visual Studio Code was used as a text editor.
-  - Google Chrome Version 77.0.3865.90 was used to run the project (localhost/hms-hospital/home.html was used as the url).

 ### Starting Apache And MySQL in XAMPP: